claritylab/lucida/README.md

 - `tools`: dependencies necessary for compiling Lucida.
 Due to the fact that services share some common dependencies, all services should be compiled after these dependencies are installed.
+The advantage of a central point of dependencies is that the total size of compiled services is minimized;
+the disadvante is that it makes deleting a service from Lucida non-trivial -- you have to remove its dependencies in `tools`.

 ## Lucida Local Development

-  If you want to make contributions to Lucida, or simply want to test it on your machine, please build Lucida locally:
+  If you want to make contributions to Lucida, please build it locally:

 - From this directory, type: `make local`.
 This will run scripts in `tools/` to install all the required depedencies.
-After that, it compiles back-end services in `lucida/`.
+After that, it will compile back-end services in `lucida/`.

-- If you need to compile services individually, make sure to set a few environment as set in [`Makefile`](Makefile):
+- If for some reason you need to compile part of it (e.g. one back-end service), make sure to set a few environment as set in [`Makefile`](Makefile):

   ```
   export LD_LIBRARY_PATH=/usr/local/lib
   export LUCIDAROOT=`pwd`/lucida
   ```
+  We recommend adding them permanently to your bash profile.

 - Start all services: